openhab/openhab-docker/README.md

 `docker logs openhab`

-To add the console logger, edit `userdata/etc/org.ops4j.pax.logging.cfg` and then:
+To use a console logger with openHAB 2.x, edit `userdata/etc/org.ops4j.pax.logging.cfg` and then:

 * Update the appenderRefs line to: `log4j2.rootLogger.appenderRefs = out, osgi, console`
 * Add the following line: `log4j2.rootLogger.appenderRef.console.ref = STDOUT`

+To use a console logger with openHAB 3.x, edit `userdata/etc/log4j2.xml` and add the following appender to the "Root logger" and "openhab.event" logger configurations: `<AppenderRef ref="STDOUT"/>`

 #### Regular mode